You are listening to the Sean Hannity Radio Show podcast.

 This is the beginning of the end.

-And the president went out there and explained he was actually the only group he didn't mention was the group that I make up, which is the Saturday Night Drinking Group, but there is a there are coalitions within the Republican Party, and we learned that moderates had no intention of doing what they said they were going to do, which is repeal and replace Obamacare.
+But there are coalitions within the Republican Party, and we learned that moderates had no intention of doing what they said they were going to do, which is repeal and replace Obamacare.

-But with that said, you know, to begin the process and to allow free market competition, you know, how how do you argue when 94 to 99 counties in Iowa no longer have a single option?
+But with that said, you know, to begin the process and to allow free market competition, you know, how do you argue when 94 to 99 counties in Iowa no longer have a single option?

-And I think there was some perspective that was put into all of this by the president when he rightly pointed out, okay, it took 17 months for Obamacare to get done, and then Hillary couldn't get it done.
+And I think there was some perspective that was put into all of this by the president when he rightly pointed out: okay, it took 17 months for Obamacare to get done, and then Hillary couldn't get it done.

 And in reality, this is like an eight-week deal or a 10-week deal by the Republicans.

-And Paul Ryan rightly saying it's a first step in a process, and there are real parliamentary things.
+So, under very difficult circumstances, and Paul Ryan rightly saying it's a first step in a process, and there are real parliamentary things.

 I know nobody wants to hear it.

-And every time I talk to anybody around him or in the White House, every time.
+And every time I talk to anybody around him or in the White House, every time, got to get this done, got to get this done.

-Got to get the urgency and the push came from 1600 Pennsylvania Avenue.
+The urgency and the push came from 1600 Pennsylvania Avenue.

 The death spiral of Obamacare had to be stopped.